TheGlycerine/Nux/README.md

 ## Example.

-**All code examples are subject to change; these examples are part pseudo code and future implementations (they should work ... )**
+**All code examples are subject to change; these examples are part pseudocode and future implementations (they should work ... )**

 Basic usage: